GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 And finally, create **a tagline or call to action** that meets the brand guidelines (e.g Available for pre-order now*)*.
 We'll use that text in our final ad video.

+> [!NOTE]
-Using Gemini in this challenge is fair game, but if you want to flex your creative muscles and do your own writing, please feel free to.
+> Using Gemini in this challenge is fair game, but if you want to flex your creative muscles and do your own writing, please feel free to.

 We've created a storage bucket with the same name as your project id, navigate there, and upload a text document with all this information into that bucket.